Dark

 Essentially speaking, this was correct.
 Knowledge workers all over the world now have more access to markets thanks to technology.
 Growing youth populations in several cities in the emerging world have access to far more opportunities than their parents do.

-emerging market nations
+Emerging market nations

 Cities like Dubai have developed into cutting-edge hubs for innovation, bringing together different populations.
 As higher interest rates have dried up the low money that was igniting this fervor, the story has collapsed in subsequent years.
 However, some emerging market nations have certainly established themselves.